espsrc/spsrc_user_docs/docs/sdc2.md

 [https://sdc2.astronomers.skatelescope.org](https://sdc2.astronomers.skatelescope.org)

 If your team has been allocated to the IAA-CSIC proto-SRC resource, please email ska-itsupport 'at' iaa.csic.es to get access.

+**We will be adding additional user instructions for SDC2 participants soon.**

 # Virtual machine flavors